Dealing with Dyslexia

 The Neurological Component

 Studies have shown that the human brain is not actually wired to read.
 The brain is wired to learn to speak and understand spoken language.
-When we learn to read, we hijack those language areas and use them for reading.
+When we learn to read, we borrow those language areas and use them for reading.
 This is why speaking comes so naturally, without instruction, whereas reading is much more difficult.

 The dyslexic child is using the visual cortex to try and read.
 They are primarily recognizing words based on the shape of the letters and the shape of the word, rather than the phonemic sounds the words represent.
 This approach works for beginning readers – and we enable this type of reading by giving children books with lots of repetition, rhyming, and pictures that provide visual clues to the text.
 They are often guessing the words they are “reading” but when they guess correctly, we don’t know that they are guessing and we think they are reading.